 1. Hone Your Customer Experience Vision

 Think about what you bring to the table as a company.
 What can you offer your customers?
-A good product isn’t enough anymore.

 2. Empower Your Customer-Facing Staff

-Unfortunately, many businesses seem to see their customer-facing staffers as the ‘low man on the totem pole’.
+Good CX begins with the end in mind.
+Many outstanding customer experiences happen where the rubber meets the road: at the customer/staff level.
+Unfortunately, many businesses seem to see their customer-facing staffers as the “low man on the totem pole.”

-Empowering them to make decisions in the moment can set the stage for wonderful customer experiences.
+Well, we beg to differ.
+They’re the key players on the front lines.
+For that reason, empowering customer service agents to make decisions in the moment can set the stage for wonderful customer experiences.

 3. Listen To What Customers Say About You